 Blue Pencils | Artist Statement | Dianne Sullivan Morton

 It was not until the following year, when I was in second grade, that I began to understand how my father truly spent his time at work.
-It was the day I learned that Jimmy Alden, the boy who sat in front of me, had died over the weekend in a car accident.
+It was the day I learned that Jimmy Alden, the boy who sat in front of me, died over the weekend after being hit by a car.
 After the morning school bell rang, our second-grade teacher briefly explained to our class that Jimmy was in Heaven.
-I remember searching the empty desk in front of me . . . for the back of a blond boy with short hair.
-Jimmy was absent . . . that part, I understood.
+I remember searching the empty desk in front of me for the back of the boy with short, blond hair.
+However, Jimmy was absent: That part, I understood.
 Upon our return from recess, the empty desk in front of me had been removed, and Jimmy was gone.
+At the end of the week, our class attended the funeral; standing with Jimmy’s white casket, was my father.

-With endless passion for verve and spirit, I create photographs that intertwine delicate and intangible elements of my memory as a means to communicate the loss of a young friend and the realization of my father’s work as a mortician.
+With endless passion, verve, and spirit, I create photographs that intertwine delicate, intangible elements of my memory to communicate the loss of a young friend and the realization of my father’s work as a mortician.

 "We are tied to the ocean.
 And when we go back to the sea, whether it is to sail or to watch - we are going back from whence we came." —John F. Kennedy